digao-dalpiaz/DzListHeader/readme.md

 # ListHeader

-## Delphi visual control to create a listbox columns header.
+## Delphi visual control to create a listbox columns header

 When you are using listbox, and usually when assigning objects to listbox items, you want to show/draw columns in the listbox, using OnDrawItem event.